Dear American Teenagers,

 But sinister forces were at work and not long after I received my raise, Trump filed for bankruptcy for the Taj.
 As a consequence, all of our NJ employees were immediately laid off and our New Jersey operations shut down.
 A month later came another wave of lay-offs in our Vegas headquarters.
 I was now out of a job.

 To say I was devastated is putting it mildly.
-I lost not just my livelihood but my friends.
-Many of my coworkers had relocated from elsewhere for their jobs – from Silicon Valley, Austin, Vancouver, the UK, Washington, etc. Most of these people fled Vegas and went home after the closing, leaving me alone in Sin City to lick my wounds.
-I spent that winter unemployed and miserable, scrambling to stave off eviction and to pay my bills on-time.
+I lost not just my livelihood but a family.
+Many of my coworkers had relocated from elsewhere for their jobs – from Silicon Valley, Austin, Vancouver, the UK, Washington, etc. These folks fled Vegas and returned home after the closing, leaving me alone in Sin City to lick my wounds.
+I spent that winter unemployed and miserable, scrambling to find work and stave off eviction from my leased condo.

-Now that man who helped me lose a job I loved, who helped plunge me into misery over the 2014 holiday season, is going to be president of the United States.
-He’s not MY president.
+Now the man who helped shut down my workplace and thus lose a job I loved, who helped plunge me into misery over the 2014 holiday season, is going to be president of the United States.
+He’ll never be MY president!